2003 National League Championship Series: Game 6

 As a result, Castillo remained an active batter at home plate.
 On the next pitch, Prior walked Castillo with a wild pitch that got away from catcher Paul Bako, also allowing Pierre to advance to third base.

+At this point, the Marlins' bats began to come alive.
 Next, Iván Rodríguez hit an 0–2 pitch hard into left field, singling and scoring Pierre.
 Miguel Cabrera then hit a ground ball toward Cubs shortstop Alex Gonzalez that could have ended the inning on a double play.
 Gonzalez, who led all NL shortstops in fielding percentage, closed his glove too early and the ball landed in the dirt, allowing Cabrera to reach safely, loading the bases.
 On the next pitch, Derrek Lee (a future Cubs All-Star) drilled a double into left field, scoring Castillo and Rodríguez to tie the score at 3–3.

-Prior was taken out of the game and replaced by Kyle Farnsworth, who intentionally walked Mike Lowell to load the bases.
+Prior was taken out of the game and replaced by Kyle Farnsworth, who intentionally walked Mike Lowell to load the bases again.
 Jeff Conine then hit a sacrifice fly to right field for the second out of the inning, allowing Cabrera to score from third and the other runners to each advance one base.
 This gave the Marlins their first lead of the night.
-Farnsworth intentionally walked Todd Hollandsworth (another future Cub) to once again load the bases.
+Farnsworth intentionally walked Todd Hollandsworth (another future Cub) to yet again load the bases.

-The Marlins now having batted around the order, Mordecai, making up for his earlier out, hit a base-clearing double to left-center field, scoring Lee, Lowell and Hollandsworth and making it a 7–3 Marlins lead.
+The Marlins now having batted around the order, Mordecai, making up for his earlier out, hit a bases-clearing double to left-center field, scoring Lee, Lowell, and Hollandsworth and making it a 7–3 Marlins lead.

 Farnsworth was taken out of the game and replaced by Mike Remlinger, who gave up a single to Pierre to score Mordecai from second base.
 Castillo popped to shallow right field for the final out of an 8-run inning.
 The comeback victory by the Marlins forced a Game 7.